inveniosoftware/docs-invenio-rdm/docs/develop/make_it_your_own.md

 @navbar_background_color: #000000; // Note this hex value is an example.
 Choose yours.
 ```

-Then, run the `invenio-cli update` command as above and refresh the page!
+Then, run the `invenio-cli update --no-install-js` command as above and refresh the page!
 You should be able to see your top header's color changed!
 You can find all the available styling variables that you can change [here](https://github.com/inveniosoftware/invenio-app-rdm/blob/master/invenio_app_rdm/theme/assets/semantic-ui/less/invenio_app_rdm/variables.less).

 ## Change search results